red-data-tools/pycall.rb/README.md

 ## Acknowledgement

-[PyCall.jl](https://github.com/JuliaPy/PyCall.jl) is referred too many times to implement this library.
+[PyCall.jl](https://github.com/JuliaPy/PyCall.jl) is referred to many times in the implementation of this library.

 ## License